philferriere/dlwin/README.md

 ![](img/cuda-downloads-win10b.png)

 Run the installer.
 In our case (a fluke?) the installer didn't allow us to choose where to install its files.
 It installed in `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.5`.
-Once it has done so, move the files from there to `c:\toolkits\cuda-7.5.18` and and update `%PATH%` as follows:
+Once it has done so, move the files from there to `c:\toolkits\cuda-7.5.18` and update `PATH` as follows:

-1. Define sysenv variable `CUDA_HOME` with the value `c:\toolkits\cuda-7.5.18`
+1. Define a system environment (sysenv) variable named `CUDA_HOME` with the value `c:\toolkits\cuda-7.5.18`
 2. Add`%CUDA_HOME%\libnwp` and `%CUDA_HOME%\bin` to `PATH`

 ## MinGW-w64 (5.3.0)